Understanding distracted driving prevention: risks & tips

 Distracted driving increases the risk for crashes, injuries and even fatalities on the road, and it’s completely avoidable.
 You should be focused and attentive to ensure not only your own safety, but the safety of others sharing the road as well.

-Identifying Distractions
+Identifying distractions

 Distracted driving prevention starts with understanding what distracts you.
 Common distractions while driving can include talking, texting, eating, drinking, personal grooming, pets and using your vehicle’s infotainment system.

-Talk or Text Later
+Talk or text later

 Your phone can pose one of the biggest distractions while you’re out on the road.
 Taking your eyes off the road even for a moment to look at a notification is all it takes to get into an otherwise avoidable crash.
 According to the Federal Motor Carrier Safety Administration, distracted driving makes you six times as likely to get into a crash or other safety-critical event.
 Silence your phone and stow it for your trip, or give it to your passenger.